 Following his playing career, Maddux transitioned to coaching.
 From 2003-08, he served as the pitching coach for the Milwaukee Brewers.
 In 2008, he oversaw a Brewers staff that ranked second in the league with a 3.85 ERA, the lowest figure by a Milwaukee club in 16 years.

 Maddux joined the Texas Rangers as the pitching coach prior to the 2009 season and served through the 2015 season.
-He currently is the pitching coach for the Washington Nationals.
+He served as the pitching coach for the Washington Nationals through the 2017 season.
+He is currently the pitching coach for the St. Louis Cardinals.

 Born: August 27, 1961